LinArcX/e4_spec/README.md

 - So you should have **Buffers** in your timeboxes to deal with **Accidents**.
 - Assign a portion of your day to buffers.(something between 5% and 20% of day is reasonable.
 It's up to you!)

-## How use this approach?

-The simplest way is to write your own timeboxes on a paper and start following them :)

-But the better way is to transform this approach to a software.
-So if you're a programmer, you're free to implement this specification in any kind of software form that you like.
-(A library, an android app, a desktop app, etc..)

 ## Keywords
 - Expectations
 - Experiences